Mvrix/node-clean-exp/README.md

 # node-clean-exp
-repository about some learning javascrip, node and apis rest, learning docker and prims
+repository about some learning javascrip, node and apis rest, learning docker and prisma

         conditions by brunorlx